Looking after a used car

 Top up your liquids

-By far one of the biggest issues our Customer Experience team deals with is the lack of liquids in a vehicle.
 Whether it’s oil, water, antifreeze or coolant there are certain things which need to be monitored regularly and it’s your responsibility to top them up.
-All of the liquids that are required in your car are available to purchase at a local garage or even in supermarkets and will cost a couple of quid.

 Don’t ignore warning lights

-We once heard from a customer who had smoke pouring out of his bonnet.
-After a quick discussion we found out that he had warning lights on the car for three weeks but had simply ignored them as he didn’t understand them.
-We strongly advise against this.
+We once heard from a customer who had smoke pouring out of his bonnet as he had warning lights on the car for three weeks but had simply ignored them as he didn’t understand them.

 Inflate or replace your tyres